 $800 | Reve Peel Fresh Classic | Requires a Consult, Call to schedule

 All options include a month of medical grade skincare.

-Do not wear makeup to your appointment.
+Do not wear makeup to your appointment at our NYC MedSpa.

 If you’re prone to cold sores, begin taking your medication at least 3 days prior to your appointment.

-The downtime is a week.
+Recovery from a chemical skin peel is a week.
 Meaning, patients will be peeling throughout the week and need to be extremely conscious of avoiding sun exposure for the first week.
 SPF 50+ should be utilized following the chemical peel for at least two weeks to ensure proper protection.

 It depends.
-Chemical peels can be safe to do in the Summer if the patient is completely out of the sun during the week long recovery period.
+Chemical peels can be safe to do in the Summer if the patient is completely out of the sun during the week-long recovery period.
 They must also have very limited sun exposure during the second week of treatment, along with appropriate sun protection (SPF 50+).
 Many patients find this challenging during the Summer months, but if they do want to proceed with a chemical peel it is possible with the appropriate safety parameters in place.

 Yes!
 Chemical peels are great for improving the texture of your skin.
 It can take a combination of treatments such as chemical peels, microneedling + exosomes and laser resurfacing to address significant scarring.
 But patients can expect an improvement with more luminous skin after every treatment.